roymor1/OptimalStrategiesAgainstGenerativeAttacks/README.md

 ```console
 $ python authentication_eval/eval_gim_on_authentication.py --ds_root <dataset root> --gim_exp_dir <GIM experiment output directory>
 ```
-This will create a .csv file with the authentication results of GIM vs. GIM, GIM vs. Replay and GIM vs. RS, As seen in the paper.
+This will create a .csv file with the authentication results of GIM vs. GIM, GIM vs. Replay, and GIM vs. RS, as seen in the paper.

 To see the rest of the optional arguments you can run:
 ```console